Jan 10, 2019

 My plan was to take several shots both indoors and outside, with and without a flash, and at several aperture settings for various amounts of depth of field.

 I used a tripod for indoor photos like my pin cushion shots, but for outdoor work it was really cumbersome to use a tripod for macro shots.
 Most of the outdoor shots I used an on-camera flash and covered the flash with a piece of paper to soften the light.
-That is what I used on the mushrooms.
-I also used a flash on the pin cushion shots but didn't use any diffusion.
-I was able to use an off-camera flash and change the direction of the light.
+That is what I used on all my outdoor shots except the mushrooms.
+That one I used a higher ISO and ambient light.
+I used a flash on the pin cushion shots but didn't use any diffusion.
+I was able to use an off-camera flash and change the direction of the light which gave it a different look.

 All photos were processed in Apple Photos app.
 Only minor adjustments to highlights and shadows were made.